RetroAchievements/docs/docs/guidelines/content/games-with-parallel-releases.md

 # Games with Parallel Releases

-Some games have multiple versions that were released simultaneously in-parallel and are designed to interact with each other, remaining at their core the same game yet offering differing play experiences.
+Some games have multiple versions that were released simultaneously in parallel and are designed to interact with each other, remaining at their core the same game yet offering differing play experiences.
 Ex: Mainline Pokemon games.

 ::: tip Retail Games Only
 This policy only applies to licensed retail games.
 Other categories of games, such as hacks, shall not have separate sets for parallel releases unless there are significant differences, subject to approval by the Developer Compliance team.